Best Things To Do In Brussels Belgium

 Brussels Belgium has an amazing international food scene!
 I absolutely feel in love with the Portuguese pastries from Foracdo.
 So delicious!!

 The next few recommendations are the best restaurants in Brussels for lunch and dinner.
 Above is the massive beef rib for two at Colonel.

 We were completely stuffed, but of course we had to try the homemade Snickers when we saw it on the menu!

 La Quincallerie is ideal for fresh fish, oysters, and seafood in Brussels.

-We had to try the “Dame Blanche” for dessert — vanilla ice cream, hot chocolate sauce and homemade whipped cream!
+We had to try the Dame Blanche, a typical Belgian dessert.
+It’s vanilla ice cream, hot chocolate sauce and homemade whipped cream!

 We had a seriously unforgettable 7-course gourmet meal for lunch at Gramm.
 The restaurant is super unassuming and unpretentious but the food is incredible!

 We stayed at the beautiful Hotel Made in Louise, in a quiet neighborhood of Brussels.
 It’s about a 10 minute walk from the main tourist area.
 Perfect for when you want to be within walking distance to all the action, but still in a quiet area so you can relax and sleep at night!

 The rooms were gorgeous, spacious, and very comfortable!